Battle of Balikpapan (1942): 25 January

 The Americans followed up on this attack by sending eight B-17s of the 7th and 19th Bomb Group at 11:00.
-Bad weather forced four of them to turn back to Malang along the way, with three of the four eventually made emergency landings on the beach of Madura Island due to lack of fuel.
+Bad weather forced four of them to turn back to Malang along the way, with three of the four eventually making emergency landings on the beach of Madura Island due to lack of fuel.
 Meeting the same fate as the Dutch planes before them, the remaining Flying Fortresses were promptly intercepted by Japanese Zeros.
-The B-17 defenses managed to shoot down two of them, but one of the four B-17 was so badly damaged, that it had to made an emergency landing at Oelin.
-By the end of the day, the attacks failed to generate any damages or loss to the Japanese fleet.
+The B-17 defenses managed to shoot down two of them, but one of the four B-17 was so badly damaged that it had to made an emergency landing at Oelin.
+By the end of the day, the attacks failed to generate any damages or losses to the Japanese fleet.

 27 January

 The next raid took place two days later, as heavy cloud cover have been preventing both the Japanese and the Allies from launching any attacks at all.
 Beforehand, ML-KNIL withdrew a majority of their Martin-B10s and Buffalos from Borneo between 25 and 27 January, as Samarinda IIs discovery has rendered it useless as an effective airfield.
 The Martins were withdrawn to Makassar on 25 January, from there they flew for Bandoeng (Bandung) on the next day.
 The Buffalos, on the other hand, retreated to Banjarmasin before flying to Surabaya.
 On 26 January, ABDAIR Command ordered the ML-KNIL and USAAF's 5th Bomber Command to continue their bombing raids against Balikpapan.
 On the 27th, 7th and 19th Bomb Group send out six Flying Fortresses from Malang.
 Even though one of them had to turn back due to bad weather, at 13:00 the bombers scored hits on the seaplane tender Sanuki Maru, forcing it to withdraw to the Makassar Strait.

 At around the same time, six Zeros and a Babs from Tarakan raided the fleet of Martin B-10s at Oelin that were still assigned to continue the attacks on Balikpapan.
 Dutch attempts to shoot down the raiders with their Lewis Guns and medium machine guns failed, and all six Martins of the 3-VLG-III Squadron were destroyed.
 In addition, three other Martins of the 1-VLG-I Squadron were also heavily damaged.
 Because of this loss, the ABDAIR can solely depend on the Americans and their heavy bombers to continue the mission.